reviewdog/action-trivy/README.md

 ### `fail_level`

 Optional.
-The level of failures that will cause the action to fail [any,info,warning,error].
+If set to none, always use exit code 0 for reviewdog.
+Otherwise, exit code 1 for reviewdog if it finds at least 1 issue with severity greater than or equal to the given level.
+Possible values: [none, any, info, warning, error] Default is none.

-The default is `error`.
+The default is `none`.

 See [reviewdog documentation for fail level](https://github.com/reviewdog/reviewdog/tree/master?tab=readme-ov-file#fail-level) for details.